Sterling falls to 1-month low as Greek aid deal lifts euro

 Another policymaker David Miles said he would have backed a much bigger increase in monetary stimulus if the government had not announced plans to take a cash surplus of 35 billion pounds from the central bank.

-"I'm not sure MPC members talking today has really got us anywhere much further on knowing what the Bank will do," said Steve Barrow, head of G10 currency at Standard Bank.
+"I'm not sure MPC members talking today has really got us anywhere much further on knowing what the BoE will do," said Steve Barrow, head of G10 currency at Standard Bank.